IE-482-582/Final-Project---Maze-Runners/README.md

 ---
 ## Running the Voice Command.

-- Open a 2nd terminal window.
-For launching the voice command.
+- Open a 2nd terminal window for launching the voice command.
+We have to launch voice_nav.py

 ```
   cd ~/catkin_ws/src/rbx1/rbx1_speech/nodes/